 When visiting close to the last admission time please note that visitors must clear security first before that last admission time.

-IPod Touch multimedia guides are included and offered to all FIT visitors.
+IPod Touch multimedia guides are included.
 It is available in nine languages (English, French, German, Italian, Portuguese, Spanish, Japanese, Korean and Mandarin) as well as British Sign Language (BSL), Audio Description (AD) and family tour formats.
 It offers up to 90 minutes of interactive self-guided content.